jeffreykegler/hoonlint/misc/whitespace.md

 The running of a **joined 0-running hoon** begins on the rune line.
 The runsteps of a joined 0-running hoons should begin on the rune line, indented two stops more than the anchor column.
+This has the effect of aligning all subsequent runesteps with the runstep on the rune line.

 The running of a **split 0-running hoon** begins after the rune line.
-The runsteps of a split 0-running hoons should begin one newline equivalent after the rune line, indented one stops more than the anchor column.
+The runsteps of a split 0-running hoons should begin one newline equivalent after the rune line, indented one stop more than the anchor column.

 For both joined and split 0-running hoons, the TISTIS should align at the anchor column.